LauraMayock/pirate_queen/README.md

 ### Imagery

-The hero image was found on ????????.
+The hero image was found on <a href="https://www.historicmysteries.com/" alt="Historic Mysteries">the Historic Mysteries website</a>.
 I loved the colours and felt it was a strong image that perfectly encapsulates Grace O'Malleys character.

 ### Logo

-The logo on the left-hand side of the screen is
+The logo on the left-hand side of the screen is plain, so not to take away from the main image.
+As this is a once-off website logo recognition is not important.

 ### Colour scheme

-My final choice of colours was chosen to fit in with the logo.
-A selection of Teal Green, and white.
-As the green was an intense colour, I knew they were a great choice of colour for contrasting, ensuring the eligibility of text and sticking with the theme of simplicity.
+I chose to make the colours very minimal.
+The main splashes of colour comes from the images and the timeline on the "Her story page".

 ### Typography

 I chose two fonts from the google font gallery.
-Comfortaa for the main text and Patua One for the information in the footer and the font on the contactus form.
+Oswald for the main text and sans-serif as a back up font.
 I did try a few options to highlight the quote below the hero video but decided against it as it was too jarring.
-I chose Arial as the font family to fall back on for Comfortaa as it would still fit in with the feel of the page.
-And the font Georgia as a fallback for Patua One.
+Sans-serif would still fit in with the feel of the page.

 [Back to top](<#content>)